allankicker/allankicker.github.io/README.md

 ### Start app

-Start server that will listen on localhost:11110
+Start the server that will listen on localhost:11110

 ```
 python server.py